locate an office

 Consider state taxes1

 Clearly a new home state’s tax system can make a big difference to you, economically.
 Some of our clients think of moving from a high- to a low-income tax state within the United States (e.g., New York to Florida, California to Texas).
-Others investigate the practicality of moving from the continental United States to Puerto Rico, a jurisdiction favored by both the U.S. government and the Commonwealth itself with low tax rates for certain U.S. citizens and for qualifying investments.
-Still others even entertain the idea of renouncing U.S. citizenship and moving to another country to escape U.S. taxes on most, if not all, of their future income and gains.2
+Others investigate the practicality of moving from the continental United States to Puerto Rico, a jurisdiction favored by both the U.S. government and the Commonwealth itself with low tax rates for qualifying U.S. citizens for certain qualifying investments.
+Still others even entertain the idea of renouncing U.S. citizenship and moving to another country to escape U.S. taxes on most if not all of their future income and gains.2

 The greater ability to work remotely has complicated many people’s calculations.
 There remain unresolved questions about to what extent a state can levy income taxes on a person working remotely in one state for an employer based in another state.
 States have recently sued one another over their residents’ taxation by another state.
-At present, this issue remains unresolved, with no clear precedents having developed.
+At present, the litigated issue remains unresolved, with no clear precedent having developed in the courts.

 Meanwhile, state transfer taxes are sometimes worth considering.
 At last count, 19 states have some form of estate and/or inheritance taxes.
 Connecticut is the only state with a gift tax.

 If, however, you do decide there are enough reasons for you to move, we recommend you take great care on the state tax front.
-Your old state may continue to consider you a resident unless you can prove, by “clear and convincing evidence,” that you have not only physically departed but also established a domicile in your new state – in other words, have “left and landed.”
+Your old state may continue to consider you a resident unless you can prove, by “clear and convincing evidence,” that you have not only physically departed but also established a domicile in your new state.

 Look at how you own property